-- 1. The Authority is a political subdivision of the Commonwealth duly created under the Act and is vested with all rights and powers conferred by the Act. - 2.
-The 2024 Bonds have been duly authorized and issued in accordance with the Act and constitute valid and binding limited obligations of the Authority payable as to both principal and interest solely from certain payments made by the City under the Cooperation Agreement and other funds pledged under the Trust Agreement.
-Additional Bonds secured on a parity basis with the 2024 Bonds may subsequently be issued, as provided in the Master Trust Agreement.
-The 2024 Bonds do not create or constitute a debt or pledge of the faith and credit of the Commonwealth of Virginia or any political subdivision thereof, including the City. - 3.
-The Master Trust Agreement and the Supplemental Trust Agreement have been duly authorized, executed and delivered by and constitute valid and binding obligations of the Authority and are enforceable against the Authority in accordance with their terms.
-The Supplemental Trust Agreement is authorized or permitted by the Master Trust Agreement and complies with its terms. - 4.
-The Cooperation Agreement has been duly authorized, executed and delivered by and constitutes a valid and binding obligation of the Authority and the City and is enforceable against the Authority and the City in accordance with its terms.
-The undertaking by the City to make payments under the Cooperation Agreement is subject to and dependent upon appropriations made by the City Council from time to time of sufficient funds for such purpose.
-Such undertaking constitutes neither a debt of the City within the meaning of any constitutional or statutory limitation nor a liability of or a lien or charge upon funds or property of the City beyond any fiscal year for which the City Council has appropriated moneys for such purpose. - 5.
-The rights of holders of the 2024 Bonds and the enforceability of such rights, including the enforcement by the Trustee of the obligations of the Authority and the City under the Documents, as applicable, may be limited or otherwise affected by (a) bankruptcy, insolvency, reorganization, moratorium, fraudulent conveyance and other laws affecting the rights of creditors generally and (b) principles of equity, whether considered at law or in equity, and by public policy. - 6.
-Under current law, interest, including any accrued original issue discount ("OID"), on the 2024 Bonds (a) is not included in gross income for federal income tax purposes, (b) is not an item of tax preference for purposes of the federal alternative minimum tax and (c) is taken into account in determining adjusted financial statement income for applicable corporations (as defined in Section 59(k) of the Code) for the alternative minimum tax imposed on such corporations.
-The opinions set forth in clauses (a) and (b) of the preceding sentence are subject to the condition that there is compliance subsequent to the issuance of the 2024 Bonds with all requirements of the Code that must be satisfied in order that the interest on the 2024 Bonds not be included in gross income for federal income tax purposes.
-Failure by the Authority and the City to comply with the Covenants, among other things, could cause interest, including any accrued OID, on the 2024 Bonds to be included in gross income for federal income tax purposes retroactively to their date of issue.
-In the case of the 2024 Bonds maturing in 2054 (the "OID Bonds"), the difference between (i) the stated principal amount of each maturity of the OID Bonds and (ii) the initial offering price to the public (excluding bond houses and brokers) at which a substantial amount of such maturity of the OID Bonds is sold will constitute OID; OID will accrue for federal income tax purposes on a constant yield-to-maturity method; and a holder's basis in an OID Bond will be increased by the amount of OID treated for federal income tax purposes as having accrued on such OID Bond while the holder holds the OID Bond.
-The Authority and the City may in their discretion, but have not covenanted to, take any and all such actions as may be required by future changes in the Code and applicable regulations in order that the interest on the 2024 Bonds remains excludable from gross income for federal income tax purposes.
-We express no opinion regarding other federal tax consequences of the ownership of or receipt or accrual of interest on the 2024 Bonds.
-Further, we express no opinion as to the treatment for federal income tax purposes of any interest paid on the 2024 Bonds after an event of non-appropriation by the City Council.
+- 1. The Bonds have been authorized and issued in accordance with the Constitution and statutes of the Commonwealth of Virginia, including the City Charter and the Public Finance Act of 1991, and constitute valid and binding obligations of the City, and the City Council of the City is authorized and required by law, unless other funds are lawfully available and appropriated for timely payment of the Bonds, to levy and collect an annual ad valorem tax upon all taxable property within the City, over and above all other taxes authorized or limited by law and without limitation as to rate or amount, sufficient to pay when due the principal of and interest on the Bonds. - 2.
+The rights of the holders of the Bonds and the enforceability of such rights may be limited or otherwise affected by (a) bankruptcy, insolvency, reorganization, moratorium, fraudulent conveyance and other laws affecting the rights of creditors generally and (b) principles of equity, whether considered at law or in equity. - 3.
+Under current law, interest, including accrued original issue discount ("OID"), on the Bonds (a) is not included in gross income for federal income tax purposes, (b) is not an item of tax preference for purposes of the federal alternative minimum tax, and (c) is taken into account in determining adjusted financial statement income for applicable corporations (as defined in Section 59(k) of the Code) for the alternative minimum tax imposed on such corporations.
+The opinions in clauses (a) and (b) of the preceding sentence are subject to the condition that there is compliance subsequent to the issuance of the Bonds with all requirements of the Code that must be satisfied in order that interest, including accrued OID, on the Bonds not be included in gross income for federal income tax purposes.
+Failure by the City to comply with the Covenants, among other things, could cause interest, including accrued OID, on the Bonds to be included in gross income for federal income tax purposes retroactively to their date of issue.
+The City may in its discretion, but has not covenanted to, take any and all such actions as may be required by future changes in the Code and applicable regulations in order that interest, including accrued OID, on the Bonds remain excludable from gross income for federal income tax purposes.
+In the case of the Bonds maturing in the years 2046, 2047, 2049, 2054 and 2057 (the "OID Bonds"), the difference between (i) the stated principal amount of each maturity of the OID Bonds and (ii) the initial offering price to the public (excluding bond houses and brokers) at which a substantial amount of each such maturity of the OID Bonds is sold will constitute OID; OID will accrue for federal income tax purposes on a constant-yield-to-maturity method based on regular compounding; and a holder's basis in such an OID Bond will be increased by the amount of OID treated for federal income tax purposes as having accrued on the OID Bond while the holder holds the OID Bond.
+We express no opinion regarding other federal tax consequences of the ownership of or receipt or accrual of interest, including accrued OID, on the Bonds.